Where is Elio, the cat? Oct 24, 2025 ay 8:00:44 Melbourne, Australia

 Astrology never ceases to amaze and humble me.
 Far from being trivial, horary astrology is as deep and multi-layered as the world it reflects and reveals.

-When they broke up Jupiter and Uranus were conjunct at 27 degrees Pisces opposite Mars.
+When they broke up Jupiter and Uranus were conjunct at 27 degrees Pisces opposite Mars in this horary and my daughter’s natal Venus.

 [1] (page 3-4) Guido Bonatti 146 Considerations, from William Lilly The Astrologer’s Guide, first edited in 1778, reprinted by AFA 2005 from the 1953 edition.